Fake Crystals: What to Look Out For

 Mineral Manipulation: The Art of Deception

-Howlite (pictured above), which can be white or grey, is often used for fake turquoise.
+Howlite (above), which can be white or grey, is often used to fake turquoise.
 Its dark-coloured veins make it a popular choice because they're difficult to reproduce in a synthetic material.

-Another crystal that's often fake is quartz.
-Many crystal balls are made of glass or lead crystal.
+Another crystal that's often fake is quartz, particularly crystal balls, which can be made of glass or lead crystal.
 Lead crystal is glass infused with lead, which enhances its optical properties.
 Lead is added during manufacturing to increase the refractive index, which makes the glass more reflective and sparkly.

 The more lead that's added, the greater the brilliance and clarity.

 The gemstone in this next photo is being sold as 'natural' lemon quartz, but lemon quartz doesn't occur naturally.
-It's produced by heating low-grade citrine, amethyst or smoky quartz.
+It's produced by irradiating and heat-treating colourless quartz or pale amethyst.

-This citrine geode is being sold by another online business.
-On their website, they state they travel the world in search of the finest minerals and gemstones.
+On the website where this citrine geode is being sold, the owner states they travel the world in search of the finest minerals and gemstones.

 Natural citrine rarely occurs as a geode.
-One article I read on what appeared to be a trustworthy geology-related website spoke in great detail about citrine geodes, yet the geodes in their photos were all heated amethyst.
+One article I read on what appeared to be a trustworthy geology-related website spoke in great detail about citrine geodes, yet those in their photos were all heated amethyst.

 Burnt orange-coloured crystals are a dead giveaway.

 Almost all citrine geodes and certainly large pieces like this are heated amethyst.
-Calling this geode citrine is widely accepted, but labelling it as 'natural' citrine raises serious questions.
+Calling this geode citrine is widely accepted, but labelling it as "natural citrine" is a cause for concern.

-The second relates to those who deliberately choose to deceive by providing false or misleading information.
-The third involves those who are blatantly fraudulent.
+The second relates to those who deliberately deceive by providing false or misleading information, and the third concerns those who are blatantly fraudulent.
 These people are actively seeking to deceive and scam you.

 They'll tell you their shungite is the finest grade when it's actually a rock that contains small amounts of shungite.
-They'll sell you lapis lazuli that's probably dyed sodalite, or fake turquoise that may be howlite or worse still, synthetic.
+They'll sell you lapis lazuli that's been dyed, which we've experienced first-hand.

 This is a good example of fake moldavite.
 It looks like green glass, but a more obvious clue is the price.
 If a piece of moldavite of this size were to be found, which would be highly unusual, it would sell for a serious amount of money.